dshe/StringEnums/README.md

 - each StringEnum value may be represented by one or more strings
 - a StringEnum is a reference type, so it's default value is null
 - *StringEnums* is contained in a single C# 7 source file supporting .NET Standard 2.0+ with no dependencies
-- faster than using string attributes
+- *StringEnums* are faster and easier than using string attributes and reflection
 - tested

 #### usage